 Featured with many cafes overlooking the Mediterranean Sea, a number of the best fish restraints in Egypt, many activities to do, and much much more, Alexandria is one of the most favorite destinations for Egyptians and foreigners who travel to Egypt all the same.

-The most famous monuments of Alexandria would include Fort Qaitbay, the Roman Amphitheatre, the Montazah Complex, the Greco Roman Museum, and Library of Alexandria, Abu El Abass El Mursi Mosque, and the Catacombs of Kom El Shuqafa.
+The most famous monuments of Alexandria would include Fort Qaitbay, the Roman Amphitheater, the Montazah Complex, the Greco Roman Museum, and Library of Alexandria, Abu El Abass El Mursi Mosque, and the Catacombs of Kom El Shoqafa.